Print

 Instructions

-2. Scoop: Use a cookie dough scoop to scoop out approx. 1 1/2 tablespoons of meatball mixture, forming a ball, and place on a large plate.
+1. Make Meatballs: Combine meatball ingredients (except for the oil) in a large bowl.
+(If you feel the mixture is super sticky, feel free to place in the refrigerator for 10-15 minutes before scooping).
+Use a cookie dough scoop to scoop out approx. 1 1/2 tablespoons of meatball mixture, form a ball, and place on a large plate.
 Continue until all of the meatball mixture is used.

-3. Sear: Take large cast iron skillet and bring to medium-high heat.
+2. Cook Meatballs: Take large cast iron skillet and bring to medium-high heat.
 Add a tablespoon of oil and use a spatula to spread evenly to coat the pan.
 Add turkey meatballs and sear on all sides, about 3 minutes.
+Turn down heat to medium and cover the pan.
+Allow meatballs to cook about 10-15 minutes or until fully cooked (165 degree F. internal temperature – using a meat thermometer).
+If the hot pan gets dry, feel free to add a splash of water and then cover again.
+Remove meatballs from pan and serve.

-1. Add water to a small/medium saucepan and bring to a boil.
+3. Make Greek Orzo: While the meatballs are cooking, add water to a medium saucepan and bring to a boil.
 Add orzo and let cook 8-12 minutes or until cooked al dente.
 Drain.
 Rinse with cold water.
+Place rinsed/drained orzo into a large bowl.
+Add remaining ingredients.
+Stir to combine.
+Taste and add additional vinaigrette, salt, lemon zest or other ingredients – as desired.

 Notes

 • *Greek vinaigrette: you can use homemade Greek vinaigrette or store-bought – either will work!
 Feel free to add more or less, as desired.
-If you make this ahead of time or the salad sits out for a bit, just note that the you may need to add more as the orzo soaks up the liquid!
-You can also drizzle a bit of olive oil in there too if it starts to get a bit dry.
+If you make this ahead of time or the salad sits out for a bit, just note that the you may need to add more, as the orzo soaks up the liquid!
+You can also drizzle a bit of olive oil in there too, if it starts to get a bit dry.

-• Making Orzo Ahead: you can definitely make the Greek Orzo ahead of time, but as noted above, you may need to add quite a bit more vinaigrette as the orzo will soak up the liquid as it sits.
+• Making Orzo Ahead: you can make the Greek Orzo ahead of time, but as noted above, you may need to add quite a bit more vinaigrette as the orzo will soak up the liquid as it sits.

 • To Bake Meatballs: line a baking sheet with parchment paper or aluminum foil and place an oven-safe cooling rack on top – spray the rack with olive oil.
 Place meatballs on top of the rack and place in the oven, middle rack, at 400 degrees F. for 15-20 minutes or until they are fully cooked (165 degree F. internal temp).